Reviewed Source

 Branching Model

 Release your work by creating a new branch named as your wish from main, commit your work to this branch and then push to the GitHub origin.
-Create a GitHub pull request to to allow maintainer review of your change before making any adjustments and merging your work via the GitHub UI after their approval.
+Create a GitHub pull request to allow maintainer review of your change before making any adjustments and merging your work via the GitHub UI after their approval.

 Setup